freesewing/freesewing/markdown/dev/tutorials/pattern-design/part3/flag/en.md

 and frontend integration.
 These messages won't do anything unless you have a frontend the shows them.

+In other words **core does not care**.
+We are merely storing data in the store and relying on the frontend to show this data to the user.
+We merely offer standard methods to do so, but you can choose to ignore this info, or show it in a different way in your own frontend implementation.

 <Example previewFirst tutorial caption="We flagged something for the user">
 ```design/src/bib.mjs
 function draftBib({